 - Unclean environment.

-- Puppies being separated from their mother before 6 weeks old.
+- Puppies separated from their mother before six weeks old.

 - The seller breeds many different purebreds or “designer” hybrids.

 - They offer to ship the dog to you without meeting in person (reputable dog breeders do not ship puppies).

 - Refuse to show you where they keep their dogs.

 - They don’t take an interest in your home and life (reputable breeders want to know what type of life the dog will have).